Corsage (film): Further allegations

-On 17 January 2023, Corsage's production company, Film AG, issued a statement on the second actor accused of sexual assault: "Of course we take such allegations seriously, even if they have nothing to do with the production of the film 'Corsage' directly.
+On 17 January 2023, one of Corsage's production companies, Film AG, issued a statement on the second actor accused of sexual assault: "Of course we take such allegations seriously, even if they have nothing to do with the production of the film Corsage directly.
 Director Marie Kreutzer commented in detail on this last summer.
 Back then, she tried to get to the bottom of the rumors with both the actor and many whistleblowers.
 We had another detailed conversation with the actor yesterday.
-This conversation didn't bring us any new information either," the statement said.
-The actor's current lawyer told Austrian newspaper Kleine Zeitung that there is no investigation against him.
-On 20 January 2023, the actor issued a statement denying the allegations through his lawyer.
+This conversation didn't bring us any new information either", the statement said.
+The actor's lawyer told Austrian newspaper Kleine Zeitung that there is no investigation against him.
+On 20 January 2023, the actor issued a statement denying the allegations through his lawyer and asked not to be named further.

+On 20 January 2023, German magazine Der Spiegel reported that at least three women have accused the unnamed actor of psychological, physical and sexual violence.
+The producers of Corsage sent a statement to Der Spiegel saying, "We trusted him, we shouldn't have done that from today's perspective.
+It is the right of those affected to decide whether an action is an assault and how they want to deal with it."
+Shortly before the Vienna premiere of Corsage in June 2022, the women tried to talk to Kreutzer, who canceled three suggested dates for the meeting claiming she did not have time for it.
+She later offered to get in touch with one of the women, but it was not accepted.
+On 22 January 2023, Kreutzer said in a live interview for Austrian TV channel ORF III that the unnamed actor informed her of the allegations against him two days before shooting began, "That was shortly before shooting started, that's not the moment when you quickly pull someone else out of a hat.
+Especially when it's about something so vague," she said.
+In the same interview, Kreutzer made sure to say that this actor is not Manuel Rubey, and that without a name it not only harms Corsage but also his male colleagues in the film if he does not identify himself.